Chargers fire coach Brandon Staley, general manager Tom Telesco in midst of disappointing season

+Dean Spanos has decided he isn’t “All In” anymore on Brandon Staley and Tom Telesco leading the Los Angeles Chargers.

-Coach Brandon Staley and general manager Tom Telesco were fired by the Los Angeles Chargers on Friday morning after one of the worst losses in franchise history.
+The Chargers owner fired Staley as coach and Telesco as general manager Friday morning after one of the worst losses in franchise history.

-The Chargers made the playoffs last season but are one of this year’s biggest disappointments at 5-9, with losses in five of their last six games.
-They dropped into last place in the AFC West after Thursday night’s 63-21 loss at Las Vegas.
+Los Angeles made the playoffs last season but is one of this year’s biggest disappointments at 5-9, with losses in five of their last six games.
+The Bolts dropped into last place in the AFC West after Thursday night’s 63-21 loss at Las Vegas.

 It was the most points allowed in franchise history and the 42-point margin was the third-worst.